bravo2024/TaxRag/README.md

 This is an educational, illustrative tool.
 All monetary limits, thresholds and rates are assessment-year dependent and change with each annual Finance Act.
-Nothing here is legal, financial or tax advice — verify with a qualified tax professional for your assessment year.
+Nothing here is legal, financial or tax advice. verify with a qualified tax professional for your assessment year.